STARIONGROUP/COMET-SDKJ-Community-Edition/README.md

 ## CDP4ServicesDal

-The CDP4ServicesDal library is a Java library that provides an implementation of ECSS-E-TM-10-25A Annex C.2, the JSON REST API, which includes concepts that are specific to the CDP4.
-These CDP4 specific items are pure extensions of ECSS-E-TM-10-25A.
-The CDP4ServicesDal library can only be used to communicate with a CDP4 Services instance, dedicated HTTP headers are used to verify that the REST API is indeed a CDP4 Services instance.
+The CDP4ServicesDal library is a Java library that provides an implementation of ECSS-E-TM-10-25A Annex C.2, the JSON REST API, which includes concepts that are specific to the COMET.
+These COMET specific items are pure extensions of ECSS-E-TM-10-25A.
+The CDP4ServicesDal library can only be used to communicate with a COMET Services instance, dedicated HTTP headers are used to verify that the REST API is indeed a COMET Services instance.

 ## CDP4WspDal

 The CDP4WspDal library is a Java library that provides an implementation of ECSS-E-TM-10-25A Annex C.2, the JSON REST API.
-The CDP4WspDal can be used to communicate with any ECSS-E-TM-10-25A Annex C.2 implementation, including the CDP4 Services.
+The CDP4WspDal can be used to communicate with any ECSS-E-TM-10-25A Annex C.2 implementation, including the COMET Services.

 # License

-The libraries contained in the CDP4-SDKJ Community Edition are provided to the community under the GNU Lesser General Public License.
+The libraries contained in the COMET-SDKJ Community Edition are provided to the community under the GNU Lesser General Public License.
 Because we make the software available with the LGPL, it can be used in both open source and proprietary software without being required to release the source code of your own components.

 # Contributions